Sean Murphy Player Props: Braves vs. Pirates

 Pirates Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Pirates pitching staff ranks 17th in MLB.
+- The 8.6 strikeouts per nine innings compiled by the Pirates pitching staff ranks 17th in MLB.

-- The Pirates have a 4.50 team ERA that ranks 22nd across all MLB pitching staffs.
+- The Pirates have the 22nd-ranked team ERA among all league pitching staffs (4.53).

-- The Pirates surrender the sixth-fewest home runs in baseball (122 total, 1.1 per game).
+- Pirates pitchers combine to give up 124 home runs (1.1 per game), the sixth-fewest in baseball.

-- Keller aims for his 10th win when he makes the start for the Pirates, his 24th of the season.
-He is 9-8 with a 4.35 ERA and 150 strikeouts in 138 2/3 innings pitched.
+- Priester makes the start for the Pirates, his fifth of the season.
+He is 2-1 with an 8.69 ERA and 16 strikeouts in 19 2/3 innings pitched.

-- In his most recent outing on Thursday against the Milwaukee Brewers, the right-hander went five innings, allowing eight earned runs while surrendering nine hits.
+- The right-hander last pitched on Saturday against the Milwaukee Brewers, when he went four innings, allowing three earned runs while giving up five hits.

+- The 22-year-old has an ERA of 8.69, with 7.3 strikeouts per nine innings, in four games this season.
+Opponents are hitting .269 against him.

 © 2023 Data Skrive.
 All rights reserved.